LizaTheCount/Assessment_Atos/README.md

 Therefore this project has been an exciting challenge for me!
 Within a day I've learned to use the basics of Python and Django and then started working on this project.

-All files related to the webapp can be found in the dataapp map.
+All files related to the webapp can be found in the 'dataapp' map.

 Requirements
 -